1000miles/typescript-random-data-generator-app/README.md

 A small app to randomly generate data using TypeScript

-This repo is the result of the TypeScript tutorial: https://www.udemy.com/course/typescript-the-complete-developers-guide/learn/lecture/15066554#overview
+This repo is one project of following TypeScript tutorial: https://www.udemy.com/course/typescript-the-complete-developers-guide/learn/lecture/15066554#overview

+## Tech Stack

+- TypeScript
+- faker
+- googlemaps

 ## Getting started